Rating agencies buy into euro zone recovery story

-On a day of credit updates scheduled for three of the region's top four economies, Standard & Poor's affirmed its ratings on France and Fitch raised its outlook on Italy and upgraded Spain.
+On a day of credit updates scheduled for three of the bloc's top four economies, Standard & Poor's affirmed its ratings on France, while Fitch raised its outlook on Italy and was expected to boost its view of Spain after Europe's markets close.

-S&P also raised its rating on Cyprus, suggesting the recovery is spreading to the peripheral regions left most exposed to the euro zone's financial crisis.
-The upgrade was its second of the bailed-out country since it came close to financial collapse last year.
+S&P also raised its rating on Cyprus, suggesting the recovery is spreading to the peripheral regions left most exposed to the euro zone's financial crisis, in what was its second upgrade of the bailed-out country since it came close to financial collapse last year.

 Borrowing costs for the countries worst hit by the crisis have fallen sharply this year as the European Central Bank's loose monetary policy encourages investors hunting for returns to bet on their recovering economies.